X Case: Political outcomes

-Whelehan was later appointed a senior judge, but his office's stance on the X case, coupled with its lengthy delaying of the extradition from Northern Ireland of Brendan Smyth, on multiple charges of abuses against children, was met with severe and widespread criticism.
+Whelehan was later appointed as president of the High Court, but his office's stance on the X case, coupled with its lengthy delaying of the extradition from Northern Ireland of Brendan Smyth, on multiple charges of abuses against children, was met with severe and widespread criticism.
 The issue split and eventually brought down the coalition government of the time.
 Under political pressure, Whelehan served as a High Court judge for just six days.

 There were regular calls, in subsequent decades, to "legislate for the X case", meaning to amend or replace the Offences Against the Person Act 1861 to permit and regulate abortion within the limited circumstances allowed by the 1992 judgment.
 This was eventually effected by the Protection of Life During Pregnancy Act 2013.

 TV interviews in 2010

 The Scannal programme by RTÉ was broadcast on 22 February 2010, suggesting that the underlying divisions of opinion still exist, and that the facts of the case were too difficult and unique for a simple resolution at the time.
 Some quotations appeared on RTÉ's website: